Paula Modersohn-Becker: Paris

-In April 1900 the great World's Fair Centennial Exhibition opened in Paris.
+In April 1900, the great World's Fair Centennial Exhibition opened in Paris.
 Otto Modersohn, a Worpswede painter who had been an on-and-off resident of the colony since 1897, arrived in town with mutual friends to attend.
 His sick wife Helene had remained behind in Worpswede, and she died during Modersohn's short time in Paris.
 Modersohn hurried back to Germany.
-Shortly thereafter, Becker returned to in Worpswede herself.
+Shortly thereafter, Becker returned to Worpswede herself.
 It was clear to Becker's parents that the two had become personally involved, but their disapproval was of little impact.

 Marriage with Otto Modersohn

 In May 1901, Becker and Modersohn married.
 Modersohn was 11 years older than Becker, with an infant daughter, Elsbeth.
 In the two years that followed, Becker tried to combine her responsibilities as wife, housewife and stepmother with her artistic ambitions.
 She set up a small studio on a nearby farm, where she went to paint for several hours a day.
 A series of paintings of children was created, among them Girl in the Garden Next to a Glass Sphere (1901–2), Portrait of a Girl (1901), Head of a Little Girl (1902).
 She functioned in this uneasy balance for two years, then returned again to Paris, accompanied by Otto, for two months in 1903.
 She spent most of her time drawing in the Louvre from ancient and Egyptian models.
 With Otto, she visited Auguste Rodin, also taking time to study the newly popular Japanese style and visit with painters Pierre Bonnard and Edouard Vuillard.
 In February 1905 Becker again returned to Paris.
 Otto briefly came to see her, and together they saw Paul Gauguin's paintings.
 After this visit, Becker "accepted the fact that modern artists such as Matisse, whose works fascinated her, had no appeal for Otto."
 She took drawing courses at the Julian Academy, but became increasingly aware that she had already developed her own painting style.
 After returning to Worpswede, her interest focused on still life.
 While before 1905 only ten still lifes can be traced in her work, from 1905 to 1907 there are almost 50.
 She and Modersohn lived mostly apart for the next two years, with 1906 marking an artistically productive year, spent mostly in Paris.
-During her stays in Paris in 1905 and 1906, she lived in her studio on Avenue du Maine, where she created, among other things, portraits of Clara (Rilke-)Westhoff and Clara's husband Rainer Mario Rilke.
+During her stays in Paris in 1905 and 1906, she lived in her studio on Avenue du Maine, where she created, among other things, portraits of Clara (Rilke-)Westhoff and Clara's husband Rainer Maria Rilke.